When you drag an item to the Dock, what is actually placed there?

 Prepare for the Apple Service Fundamentals Exam.
 Utilize flashcards and multiple-choice questions, with detailed hints and explanations for each.
 Ace your exam with confidence!

-When you drag an item to the Dock on a Mac, what is placed there is an alias of the item.
-An alias is essentially a pointer or a link that references the original item rather than copying the item itself.
-This means that when you click on the alias in the Dock, it will open the original item in its original location, ensuring that any changes made to the original file will be reflected in the content accessed through the Dock.
+When you drag an item to the Dock, what gets placed there is an alias of the item.
+An alias is a pointer or reference to the original file or application rather than the original itself.
+This means that when you click on the alias in the Dock, it opens the original item located in its original place on your system, rather than duplicating or moving the file.

 Subscribe